vocksel/vocksel.com/README.md

 This project uses the [Gulp](http://gulpjs.com) build system for all of its tasks.
 You'll need a copy of [Node](http://nodejs.org) installed to download the dependencies.

-The project also depends on Ruby for compiling the Sass files.
-As of writing this Libsass does not support Maps (`$var: ( value: prop )`), which my grid system, Susy, relies upon.

 ```bash
 # Remember to install Gulp and Bower globally.
 $ npm install -g gulp bower